Staber07/ProjectSCARS/README.md

 When the central server starts, it will use the provided filepath to store the files (objects).
-Make sure that the filepath is an existing directory and is writable by the server.
+Make sure that the filepath is writable by the server.
 The default is `./data/` in the root directory of the central server.
 It is already created in the repository, so no further action is needed.

 Because the local file object store is implemented in the central server itself, it does not provide any integrity